SRI-CSL/randoop-gradle-plugin/README.md

 }
 ```

-Then, you must specify you must specify a few configuration parameters in your `runRandoop` configuration.
+Then, you must specify a few configuration parameters in your `runRandoop` configuration.
 For example, the location where the plug-in can find the Randoop tool, the Randoop output directory,
 the name of the package for the generated JUnit files, etc.